w3f/polkadot-wiki/docs/learn/learn-guides-asset-conversion.md

 The [DOT ACP UI](https://github.com/MVPWorkshop/dot-acp-ui) project is part of Polkadot initiative for building front-end and UI for Asset Conversion Pallet on Polkadot's Asset Hub.
-Currently, the app is deployed on Westend, Rococo and Kusama [here](https://app.dotacp.mvpworkshop.co/swap).
+Currently, the app is deployed on Westend and Kusama [here](https://app.dotacp.mvpworkshop.co/swap).

 :::

-The tutorial below demonstrates the complete journey from creating a liquidity pool on Rococo test net and exploring all of the key functionalities of Asset Conversion pallet.
+The tutorial below demonstrates the complete journey from creating a liquidity pool on Paseo test net and exploring all of the key functionalities of Asset Conversion pallet.

 ## Create a Liquidity Pool